 Case formulation

-Individualized case formulations is necessary based on the limited specificity and flexibility of diagnostically driven treatment.
+Individualized case formulation is necessary based on the limited specificity and flexibility of diagnostically driven treatment.
 One specific method of multi-perspective case formulation grounded in complexity theory is idiographic system modeling (Schiepek et al., 2015; Schiepek et al., 2016b) It is a co-creative process of the client and the therapist, producing a network model of the mental and social functioning of the client.
 Conceptual components of a system model should be ‘variables’ that can change over time and represent intra-individual or inter-personal components of a complex system (e.g., cognitions, emotions, motives, behavior).

 The effects of the single components on each other are graphically depicted.
 Arrows show the inter-component effects, in the most straightforward cases qualified by a + or a –. + denotes a positive relation (e.g., ‘the more the client experiences lust for life, the higher the self-esteem’ or the other way round: ‘the less the client experiences lust for life, the lower the self-esteem’), – denotes a negative relation (Figure 3).